 At all times, be polite and respectful.
 Sarcasm, rudeness, and defiance will only make this stressful situation worse.

 Politely decline to answer any question the officer may have for you.
 Don’t talk to your cellmates.
 Don’t talk to a detective.
 Don’t talk to your family or friends over the phone about what happened.
 You may tell them how and when to bond you out, but do not discuss anything beyond that over the phone.
 Phone calls are recorded and can be used against you.

 If you are under arrest, ask to speak with an attorney and invoke your 5thAmendment right to remain silent.
 You must affirmatively invoke these rights.
 Then stay silent.
 Do not speak to anyone unless it is your attorney.
 Once you do this, interrogation must stop.
 You can waive your rights by speaking with police any time after you assert your right to remain silent.
 In Berghuis v.
 Thompkins, the U.S. Supreme Court determined that saying “yes” in response to an officer asking if a suspect “believed in God” amounted to a waiver of the suspect’s right to remain silent.
 While the Miranda warnings a suspect receives are designed to be an obvious warning to a suspect, waiving your rights under Miranda does not require the same level of formality.

 Speaking with anyone who is not your attorney can waive your previously asserted right to counsel and right to remain silent, allowing interrogation to resume.

 Call us at (817) 203-2220 or reach out online for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
+We have decades of experience and a record of exceptional results.
 During this call we will: